Comparison Guide

 Baseline line stays flat while fully loaded cost climbs with each fee layer.

-Gap width is pricing risk.
 In this scenario, ignoring full import overhead understates unit cost by $4.13.
-That is $8,260 of hidden cost over the batch.
+That gap directly affects price floors, margin expectations, and break-even assumptions.

 When product cost is misleading